Uvacoder/port-greweb/_posts/2013-07-30-zound-live.md

 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-Well, that was already too late for the Hackday, Fortunately we used a polyfill which relies on a Java applet to access MIDI devices, it is a laggy polyfill though...
+Well, that was already too late for the Hackday, Fortunately we fallbacked on an alternative which relies on a Java applet to access MIDI devices, it is a laggy polyfill though...

-**Lesson learned:** nightly feature is nightly feature, never assume features you add via flags are stable *(I never did, it was a Hackday afterall!)*.
+**Lesson learned:** nightly feature is nightly feature, never assume features you add via flags are stable *(I never did, but it was a Hackday afterall!)*.

 BTW, cheers to <a href="https://twitter.com/toyoshim">@toyoshim</a> who is implementing the MIDI API in Chrome :-)